RAVIGANESHMBHAT/react-custom-hooks/README.md

 #### Current commit has  GrandParent component which uses the ParentOne component and the ParentOne component has the prop as ChildOne component.
 If the re-rendering happens because of state change in GrandParent component, now both ParentOne and ChildOne components will be re-rendered.

+## React memo

+#### Wrapping the Component in React.memo() while exporting will make the component to re-render only if it's state / props are changed.
+React does the shallow comparision of old and new values.
+Custom compare function can be passed as thye second argument to React.memo()